 Herbs can be wonderful after birth and can help speed recovery times.
 I’ve used my healing salve on both a c-section scar and a small tear (after the second day) to speed healing and they worked great.
 This recipe is for an herbal infusion that is added to a relaxing bath to help ease any soreness and speed recovery.
 It can also be brewed and added to a Peri Bottle or cooled pad for extra comfort.

-All ingredients are available at Mountain Rose Herbs.
-These are the specific ones I purchased:
+These are the specific herbs I purchased:

 - 1/4 cup Comfrey Leaf

 - 1/2 cup Red Raspberry Leaf

 - 1/4 cup Calendula Flowers